gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 =====================

 ..
-  In this section, the input parameters that ``bowshockpy`` needs are described.
-You can either define these parameters in an input file (the easiest way, see :doc:`input file examples<../examples/examples_inputfile>`), or import ``bowshockpy`` as a python package and define the parameters in a dictionary that would be needed as an input in order instatiate the clases (the most flexibe way, see :doc:`modular usage examples<../examples/example_notebook>`).
+  In this section, the input parameters that ``BowshockPy`` needs are described.
+You can either define these parameters in an input file (the easiest way, see :doc:`input file examples<../examples/examples_inputfile>`), or import ``BowshockPy`` as a python package and define the parameters in a dictionary that would be needed as an input in order instatiate the clases (the most flexibe way, see :doc:`modular usage examples<../examples/example_notebook>`).

-The quickest and easiest way to :doc:`use <usage>` ``bowshockpy`` is to run it from the terminal, specifying with the ``--read`` flag an input file that contains all the parameters needed to perform the modeling of the bowshock(s):
+The quickest and easiest way to :doc:`use <usage>` ``BowshockPy`` is to run it from the terminal, specifying with the ``--read`` flag an input file that contains all the parameters needed to perform the modeling of the bowshock(s):

 .. code-block:: console

   $ bowshockpy --read inputfile.py

 In the following there is a description of each parameter that should be included in the input file.
-For a confortable usage, we encourage to download one of the :doc:`examples of input files <../examples/examples_inputfile>` and check this page as a reference, so the user can modify the parameters according to their scientific goals.
+For a comfortable usage, we encourage to download one of the :doc:`examples of input files <../examples/examples_inputfile>` and check this page as a reference, so the user can modify the parameters according to their scientific goals.

 Specification of the desired outputs